seank200/seanK200/README.md

-# Hi, I'm Youngwoo 👋
+# Hi, I am ******** 👋

 I am a developer with full-stack project experience in web programming.
-I am also currenly a neuroscience researcher working on efficient algorithms for mapping human brain neuron connectivity.
+I was also a neuroscience researcher working on efficient algorithms for mapping human brain neuron connectivity.

 <h3 align="center">📚 Tech Stack</h3>
 <p align="center">